oldcomputerjunk/oldcomputerjunk.github.io/_posts/2020-07-11-long-time-no-blog.markdown

 As a last resort, I revert back to the last successful commit by branching off my new work and then reverting.
 Go git push...

+Well, this time the build worked.
+So something is broken in this blog entry.

+First, in this same update I fixed some broken formatting in [/reminder/]().
+So lets merge that back to master and try again ... 🕟 ... well, that worked.

+So what is wrong with my new article?
+Only thing obvious is the filename - I have the date transposed, so fix that, but that should not be it - the filename is really arbitrary only used for sorting, the date comes from the blog entry YAML metadata header.
+Well, try again ... 🕟 ...